- What are the benefits of using LEED for warehouses and distribution centers?

 Warehouse and distribution center projects commonly operate with multiple buildings spread across a single site under the control of a single entity.
 To address this, the LEED Campus Guidance developed.
 Its application to LEED projects represents the complexity and commonality of buildings and infrastructure on a shared site.
 LEED Campus Guidance is a useful tool for campuses with multiple buildings, common utilities, and campus‐wide management policies.
 By utilizing LEED Campus Guidance, project teams can benefit from an increase in streamlined document development and review process, leading to successful implementation of LEED projects.

-What LEED resources are available for warehouse and distribution center project teams?
+What technical resources are available for warehouse and distribution center projects pursuing LEED?

 LEED rating systems for W&D projects